xjjda22/2024-08-kitty-fi/SWC.md

 ### What Went Wrong?
-The Solidity contract contains potential vulnerabilities that could affect its security and functionality.
-The identified issues fall within the Smart Contract Weakness Classification (SWC) numbering from 100 to 136.
-These vulnerabilities include the lack of explicit visibility for functions and improper handling of external call results, which could lead to Denial of Service (DoS) attacks.
+The contract has security issues.
+These fall under Smart Contract Weakness (SWC) numbers 100 to 136.
+The main problems are:

+1. Functions without clear visibility
+2. Poor handling of external call results

+These could lead to attacks that stop the contract from working.

 ### Smart Contract Weakness Classification (SWC 100 - 136) with Line Numbers and Code Snippets

 #### SWC-100: Function Default Visibility
-Some functions in the contract do not have explicit visibility modifiers, which can lead to unintended behavior or security issues.
-Below are the line numbers and code snippets where this issue occurs:
+Some functions don't say if they're public or private.
+This can cause problems.
+Here are examples:

 - **Line 7:**
   ```solidity